Towards Universal Soccer Video Understanding: Method

-\textbf{Event Classification.} Similar to the supervised training mentioned above, we concatenate a learnable \texttt{[cls]} token to aggregate the frame-wise visual features through temporal self-attention.
+\textbf{Event Classification.} Similar to supervised classification above, we concatenate a learnable \texttt{[cls]} token to aggregate frame-wise visual features via temporal self-attention.
 This token is then fed into a linear classifier for event classification.
-The event classification head~($\Psi_{\mathrm{cls}}$) can be trained with a cross-entropy loss with the visual encoder frozen.
+The event classification head~($\Psi_{\mathrm{cls}}$) is trained with a cross-entropy loss while freezing the visual encoder.

-\textbf{Commentary Generation.} On commentary generation, we follow the design in MatchTime~\cite{rao2024matchtimeautomaticsoccergame}.
+\textbf{Commentary Generation.} We follow the paradigm in MatchTime~\cite{rao2024matchtimeautomaticsoccergame} to generate anonymized textual commentary for soccer video clips.
 Concretely, the commentary generation head~($\Psi_{\mathrm{Cmt}}$) employs a Perceiver~\cite{jaegle2021perceiver} aggregator to consolidate visual features, which are then projected by a trainable MLP, serving as prefix embeddings for a large language model~(LLM).
 Subsequently, an off-the-shelf LLM decodes these embeddings into textual commentary.
 We adopt the negative log-likelihood loss, commonly used for auto-regressive next-token prediction.

 \textbf{Foul Recognition.} As outlined in~\cite{held2023vars}, the foul recognition task takes multi-view videos from the same scene as inputs, with each sample annotated with a foul class~(8 types) and severity~(4 levels).
-We encode these multi-view videos with MatchVision, and then aggregate the extracted features into a single feature vector, via either max or average pooling, following the common practice.
+We encode these multi-view videos with MatchVision, and aggregate the extracted features into a single feature vector, via either max or average pooling, following the common practice.
 Subsequently, the foul recognition head~($\Psi_{\mathrm{Foul}}$) employs a shared MLP and two task-specific linear classifiers, to predict foul type and severity, respectively.
 Similar to event classification, we use the combination of cross-entropy losses on the foul type and severity classification to jointly train $\Psi_{\mathrm{Foul}}$.

 \textbf{Discussion.} Pretraining MatchVision on large-scale soccer data equips it with substantial domain-specific knowledge, enabling it to serve as a universal visual encoder adaptable to various downstream soccer understanding tasks.